 When you pause Windows Updates in Windows 10, Windows 10 will not download and install currently available updates for Windows 10 for up to 35 days.
-This means, you can postpone Windows 10 Updates for up to five weeks.
+This means you can postpone Windows 10 Updates for up to five weeks.

 According to Microsoft, the Pause Update feature will only stop Windows Updates from being installed.
-This means, other updates that are being served via Windows Update service will continue to be downloaded.
+This means other updates that are being served via Windows Update service will continue to be downloaded.
 For instance, automatic driver updates and Windows Defender definition updates will continue to be downloaded even when the Pause Update option is turned on.

-In addition to that, you can use Pause Update feature to temporarily pause updates that are currently being downloaded.
+In addition to that, you can use the Pause Update feature to temporarily pause updates that are currently being downloaded.